Good morning to all IDI employees:

 Thank you for taking the time to ensure your electrical tools and cords are in safe working order.
 Your actions may prevent one of our family members from sustaining an electrical shock type injury or worse yet and electrocution.
 If you need a roll of white tape, please contact your Superintendent.
-If you have any questions regarding our Assured Grounding Conductor Program please call our Safety Director, Peter Graham, at (847) 417-1689.
+If you have any questions regarding our Assured Grounding Conductor Program please call our Director of Risk, Peter Graham, at (847) 417-1689.